 6. The Holding Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Report of the Directors including Management Discussion and Analysis Report, Corporate Governance Report, and Shareholder information but does not include the consolidated financial statements and our auditor's report thereon.
+The other information consolidated financial statements and our auditor's report thereon.

 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.